nickbaumann98/cline_docs/prompting/custom instructions library/cline-memory-bank.md

+# This Update

+This version adds a journaling implementation to assist in keeping Cline on track and goal-oriented.
+It may use more API calls to keep Cline on track; however, letting cline go off on an adventure will use even more.
+Also included is backwards compatibility to upgrade previous versions using the "cline_docs" memory bank format to this "memory-bank" format.

 # Cline Memory Bank

 ## 1. Purpose and Functionality

 #### What does this do?

 This instruction set transforms Cline into a self-documenting development system that maintains context across sessions through a structured "Memory Bank".
 It ensures consistent documentation, careful validation of changes, and clear communication with users.

 #### What's it good for?